 “Pull up a chair.
 Take a taste.
 Come join us.
 Life is so endlessly delicious.” –Ruth Reichl

 I’ve been making my own seasoning mixes for years, from taco seasoning to potato salad seasoning and more.
 This easy homemade Cajun seasoning is quick and simple to throw together.
-It’s another great seasoning mix I’m happy to have under my belt and in my cupboard and I’m sure you will be too!
+It’s another great seasoning mix I’m happy to have in my cupboard and I’m sure you will be too!

 Why you should make your own seasoning mixes at home